 I have done much Agile Coaching myself over the years, and know a whole bunch of excellent, sincere, and lovely people who put their heart and soul into trying to help others through Agile Coaching.

 But Agile Coaching make implicit promises.
 Promises about collaboration, treating people better, giving people more say in the way the work works, self-organisation, and a whole host of other ideas – which I’d collect together under the label “synergistic thinking”.
-The organisations commissioning Agile Coaching rarely if ever appreciate that these promises are part of the package.
+The organisations who commission Agile Coaching rarely, if ever, appreciate that these promises are part of the package.
 And these organisations are rarely, if ever, prepared to deliver on the promises being made on their behalfs.
 In fact, it’s the raising of these hopes and expectations in the players, and the wider organisation’s ignorance, indifference or downright opposition, that contributes to much tension, stress and frustration (i.e. misfortune and suffering) all round, only a little while down the line.

-I’d have to say yes.
+I’d have to say “yes”.

 “Optimising one part of a system ALWAYS leads to sub-optimisation of the system as a whole.”

 Is burning through clients’ money whilst delivering little real value-for-money and few bottom line benefits (or even net dis-benefits) evil?